Interracial marriage: Costa Rica

 The Chinese originated from the Cantonese male migrants.
 Pure Chinese make up only 1% of the Costa Rican population, but according to Jacqueline M. Newman, as close to 10% of the people in Costa Rica are Chinese, if we count the people who are Chinese, married to a Chinese person, or of mixed Chinese descent.
 Most Chinese immigrants since then have been Cantonese, but in the last decades of the 20th century, a number of immigrants have also come from Taiwan.
 Many men came alone to work and married Costa Rican women and speak Cantonese.
 However the majority of the descendants of the first Chinese immigrants no longer speak Cantonese and feel themselves to be Costa Ricans.
 They married Tican women (a blend of Europeans, Caztizos, Mestizos, Indian, and Black).
 A Tican is also a White person with a small portion of non-white blood like Caztizos.
 The census of 1989 shows about 98% of Costa Ricans were either white, Castizos or Mestizos, with 80% being white or Caztizos.

 Venezuela

-Marriages between European, Mestizo, Amerindians, and Africans was not uncommon in the past.
+Marriages between Europeans, Mestizos, Amerindians, and Africans was not uncommon in the past.
 Several thousand Chinese from Enping resided in the country.
 The Chinese were still largely viewed as a foreign population who married foreign brides but seldom integrated into Venezuelan society.